-- Increase fiber in your diet (found in fruits, vegetables, grains, and nuts).
+- Increase fiber in your diet — eat more fruits, vegetables, grains and nuts.

-- Add supplemental fiber to your diet (there are several types such as Metamucil, Citrucel, Benefiber).
+- Add supplemental fiber to your diet, such as Metamucil® or Citrucel®.

-- Drink eight 8-ounce glasses of water a day.
+- Drink plenty of water — eight 8-ounce glasses per day.

 - Exercise regularly.